Features are fate: a theory of transfer learning in high-dimensional regression: Introduction

-\begin{itemize} \item \textbf{Theoretical aspects of transfer learning} A number of recent works have studied theoretical aspects of transfer learning, focusing on the risk associated with various transfer algorithms. \citet{infotheory} use information theory to derive bounds on the risk of transfer learning using a mixture of source and target data. \citet{shilton2017regret} analyze transfer in the context of gaussian process regression. \citet{tripuraneni2020theory} work in a fairly general setting, and derive bounds on the generalization error of transferred models through a complexity argument, highlighting the importance of feature diversity among tasks. \citet{liu2019towards, neyshabur2020being} study transfer learning from the perspective of the loss landscape and find that transferred models often find flatter minima than those trained from scratch.
-Consistent with our feature-centric viewpoint, \citet{kumar_finetuning_2022} show that fine-tuning can distort the pretrained features, leading to poor out of distribution behavior. \item \textbf{Transfer learning in solvable models} Similar to our approach, several theory works have worked with analytically tractable models to more precisely characterize transfer performance. \citet{lampinen2018analytic, atanasov2021neuralnetworkskernellearners, shachaf2021theoretical} also study transfer learning in deep linear networks, but focus on the generalization error alone, not the transferability relative to a scratch trained baseline, which obfuscates the conditions for transfer learning to be beneficial. \citet{gerace2022probing} studies transfer learning with small nonlinear networks with data generated from a ``hidden manifold`` \citep{goldt2020modeling} and find transfer learning to be effective when tasks are very similar, and data is scarce, but do not theoretically describe regions of negative transfer. \citet{saglietti_solvable_2022} studies knowledge distillation in a solvable model, which can be viewed as a special case of transfer learning. \item \textbf{Metrics for transferability} In an effort to define task similarity, there has been recent interest \citep{gao2021information, nguyen2021similarity, alvarez2020geometric} in designing metrics to predict transfer performance, an approach whose validity we assess in \Secref{sec:surprising_transfer}. \item \textbf{Feature learning} The notion of feature learning is central to our results.
-While the rich, feature learning regime is often heuristically defined as the opposite of the neural tangent regime \citep{jacot2018neural}, a precise definition is still lacking.
-Nevertheless, there has been an explosion of interest in understanding dynamics in these two regimes of neural network optimization \citet{woodworth2020kernel, atanasov2021neuralnetworkskernellearners, yang2021tensor, kunin2024get, yun2021unifyingviewimplicitbias, chizat2020sparse} focus on the role of initialization, learning rate, and implicit bias in feature learning. \citet{petrini_learning_2022} highlights the potential for overfitting when training in the feature learning regime. \end{itemize}
+\paragraph{\textbf{Transfer learning in solvable models}}Similar to our approach, several theory works have worked with analytically tractable models to more precisely characterize transfer performance. \citet{lampinen2018analytic, atanasov2021neuralnetworkskernellearners, shachaf2021theoretical} also study transfer learning in deep linear networks, but focus on the generalization error alone, not the transferability relative to a scratch trained baseline, which obfuscates the conditions for transfer learning to be beneficial. \citet{gerace2022probing} studies transfer learning with small nonlinear networks with data generated from a ``hidden manifold`` \citep{goldt2020modeling} and find it to be effective when tasks are very similar, and data is scarce, but do not theoretically describe regions of negative transfer. \citet{saglietti_solvable_2022} studies knowledge distillation in a solvable model, which can be viewed as a special case of transfer learning. \citet{ingrosso2024statisticalmechanicstransferlearning} study transfer learning in a model similar to ours using the replica method and similarly conclude that a feature-based metric for task similarity is predictive of transfer performance.